MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 class: img-center
 # You Already Know This

-You've seen lots of benchmarks with diminishing returns.
+You’ve seen lots of benchmarks with diminishing returns.

 ![MySQL Benchmark](benchmark.png)